sovereigndaddy/blog/_drafts/bitcoin-changed-me.markdown

 Looking back, I feel foolish for behaving like this but I just didn't fully grasp what Bitcoin even was until about a year into it so I guess I'll take it as a learning experience ha...
 <br/>
 # My Price Enlightenment
+### Read the Whitepaper
 I awoke from this price obsession after actually taking the time to sit down and read the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).
 This completely changed my life, as I came to the realization that Bitcoin is not just another investment opportunity, but it's a freedom network for the people.

-It sparked a fire inside me that drove me to researching the issues with the traditional banking system and how we're being used by the system.
+I was completely hooked and it sparked a fire inside me that drove me to researching the issues with traditional banking and how we're being used by the system.
 Bitcoin aims to solve the problems that are currently plaguing us, below I list out these issues that I see and how Bitcoin can help solve these issues while at the same time providing complete autonomy for the individual utilizing it.
 <br/>
 # Traditional Banking Issues
 - **Accessibility:** Banking systems are only online for a specific number of days and hours during the week.
 If you need to send money when the bank is not open then you'll be SOL.
 - **Censorship:** In theory, if you think or act the wrong way that is against the current accepted narrative that is being spread by the banks, government, media, etc. then you are at risk.
 The banks and/or government have the ability to freeze your banking accounts.
 A recent example of this was the Canadian Trucker Protest where anyone who supported the anti-mandate protest was subject to having their bank accounts frozen; article [here](https://www.bbc.com/news/world-us-canada-60383385).
 - **Data collection:** More surveillance capitalism here.
-Banks collect and sell your data to 3rd party companies, specifically your credit and debit card activity, so where you shop, how you pay, and what time of day that you go shopping are all being sold to these companies.
+Banks collect and sell your data to 3rd party companies, specifically your credit and debit card activity, so where you shop, how you pay, and what time of day that you go shopping are all being sold to these companies; article [here](https://mysudo.com/2021/03/shocked-or-not-your-bank-is-selling-your-personal-data/).
 - **Fees:** This is obvious, banks are loaded with fees.
 A fee to have the luxury of even having a bank account open, an overdraft fee if your balance falls below $0, a fee to send my own money; the list goes on...
 - **Financial Inclusion:** Many banking products, rates, payment options are set aside for a special group of people, thus leaving the majority of individuals stuck to the unfavorable banking standards.
-- **Security issues:** Centralized banking systems are proprietary software, you have to put 100% trust that the people responsible for the source code have discovered all security vulnerabilities.
+- **Security issues:** Centralized banking systems are proprietary software, you have to put 100% trust that the people responsible for the source code have discovered all security vulnerabilities before a malicious entity finds the vulnerability and takes advantages of the bank's customers and/or their personal data.
 - **Transaction Time:** If you send an international payment right now, it will take multiple days to get to its destination.
+This is an archaic system.
 <br/>
 # Bitcoin Solves This